kr8gz/malb8dge.py/README.md

 ## Running a malb8dge program
 Run `py <location of malb8dge file> <location of .mlb8 file>` in the command prompt to run a malb8dge script.
+Alternatively, use `py <location of malb8dge file>` to launch the interactive shell.

 ## Structure